 Our group calculates environmental load of consumption for a wide range of impacts, including energy, greenhouse gas (GHG) emissions, water, land materials, biodiversity, but also labour and value added.
 We have published a number of studies that analysed structures of global supply chains based on multiregional input-output (MRIO) data and calculated environmental footprints by various countries and industries.

 The consumption-based emission graph below presents presents some of our findings from a recent journal publication.
 The study examined the global development of consumption-based environmental impacts between 1995 and 2011.
 A global impact overview is useful for asessing the potential for decoupling of impacts and economic growth.
 Key environmental indicators in our study include energy use, GHG emissions, material use, water use and land use.
-For more detail, see blog entry.

 Trade and consumption data is generally available on a country level.
 Our group has been working towards disaggregating results spatially.
 Environmental footprints of EU households were spatially disaggregated by 177 regions using harmonised consumer expenditure surveys.
 Results by key indicators (GHG emissions, water, land and material use) and by consumption domains (food, shelter, clothing, transport, manufactured products and services) are visualised here.
-For more detail, see blog entry.

 The Footprint2.0 research project aims to build links between environmental science and economics.
 We are developing data and software interfaces to connect environmental earth observation data with supply chain and econometric models.
 The spatial footprint approach can be generalised to link spatial (GIS) and global supply chain (MRIO) information.
 The underlying global supply chain database traces over 5 billion supply chains through 15,000 sectors across 187 countries.